pioio/ezcli/src/taskcli/README.md

 - env vars should map to config
 - before/after to run a function only once
 - aliases
+- prevent running if env not set, --force to force it

 Features:
 - hidden tasks: _foobar: use "named" decorator?